Faster truncated integer multiplication: Implementation and performance

-We wrote an implementation of the new low product and high product algorithms in C, together with a comparable implementation of the full product, to examine to what extent the desired 25\% reduction in complexity can be realised in practice.
+We wrote an implementation of the new truncated product algorithms in the C programming language, together with a comparable implementation of the full product, to examine to what extent the predicted 25\% reduction in complexity can be realised in practice.
 The source code is available from the author's web page under a free software license.

-The timings reported in Table \ref{tab:timings} were run on a single core of an otherwise idle 2.4GHz Intel Xeon E5-2680v4 (Broadwell microarchitecture), running Linux (\mbox{CentOS}~6.3, kernel 2.6.32).
-The compiler used was GCC 6.2.0, and our program was compiled with the optimisation flags \texttt{-O3 -mavx2 -ffast-math}.
+The timings reported in Table \ref{tab:timings} were run on a single core of an otherwise idle 2.5GHz Intel Xeon Gold 6248 (Cascade Lake microarchitecture), running Rocky Linux 8.8 (kernel version 4.18.0).
+We compiled our program using GCC 12.2.0 with the optimisation flags \texttt{-O3 -mavx2 -mavx512f -ffast-math}.
 In the critical inner loops, our code uses GCC's vector extensions to take advantage of the AVX2 instruction set available on the target platform.

-For the real convolutions, we rely on the one-dimensional real-to-complex and complex-to-real transforms provided by the FFTW library (version 3.3.6) \cite{Fri-fftw}.
-We configured FFTW using the \verb!--enable-avx2! flag, and used FFTW's ``wisdom'' facility with the \verb!FFTW_MEASURE! option to find optimal transform sequences for all relevant transform lengths.
+For the real convolutions, our code relies on the one-dimensional real-to-complex and complex-to-real transforms provided by the FFTW library (version 3.3.10) \cite{Fri-fftw}.
+We configured FFTW using the \verb!--enable-avx2 --enable-avx512! flags, and used FFTW's ``wisdom'' facility with the \verb!FFTW_MEASURE! option to find efficient transform sequences for all relevant transform lengths.